 In addition, the legislation puts into place a regime set to collect internet sales taxes if Congress passes the Marketplace Fairness Act – currently in the House of Representatives (where, as written, it is not expected to garner enough votes to pass).
 If Congress is unable to pass an internet sales tax bill, Virginia residents will see fuel taxes raised even higher to make up for the promised tax collections.

-Despite claims from Governor McDonnell and Speaker William Howell, the massive tax increase is not a job creator and does not make the Commonwealth more attractive to small business and families looking to relocate.
+Despite claims from Governor McDonnell, the massive tax increase is not a job creator and does not make the Commonwealth more attractive to small business and families looking to relocate.

 “As Bob McDonnell signs his name to House Bill 2313, he signs into law higher taxes and signs away his chances at higher office.
 It’s a crushing blow to the Average Virginian who won’t actually be able to get to work any quicker,” stated Americans for Tax Reform’s president, Grover Norquist.